CLM Program Requirements, Description, and Application Information

 - hold a master's degree in literacy education or other related field;

 - be employed as literacy coach in their school or be under contract to be the literacy coach during the preparation year;

 - have a minimum of three years of teaching experience; and

 - meet UNI requirements for admission to graduate study.

 - A final requirement is that the coach's school must have Reading Recovery as one of the components of its literacy program.

 In addition, it is recommended that coaching applicants have experience in school leadership roles such as teacher leader, instructional coach or strategist, staff developer, or school administrator.

 The applicant's principal, director of curriculum, and instruction (or equivalent, if applicable) and superintendent must also complete the appropriate sections of the application.
 These sections assure their commitment to adhere to the features, standards and guidelines of PCL and their support of the coaching applicant in the performance of the roles and responsibilities of a PCL Literacy Coach.

 The CLM Literacy Coaching program runs over the course of a full academic year beginning with a summer institute and includes 21 hours of UNI graduate-credit coursework.
 Courses include the following:

-Summer Institute: LITED 6289 Seminar: Partnerships in Comprehensive Literacy (3 hrs.).
+Summer Institute: LITED 7310 Coaching in Comprehensive Literacy Model (3 hrs.).
 Students attend a four-day institute at the Jacobson Center in Cedar Falls and complete online coursework following the institute.